-By this we mean that strategic planning workshop facilitation enables Structured Conversations Offering Opportunities To Exercise Responsibility - S.C.O.O.T.E.R.
+Structured Conversations Offering Opportunities To Exercise Responsibility - S.C.O.O.T.E.R.

 A scooter rider needs to make efforts most of the time to keep the scooter moving forward, sometimes the rider can ease off when it is moving under its own momentum, or has reached a downward slope.
-However it still needs steering towards the intended destination.
-And it requires the rider or facilitator to maintain balance, so as not to push too far, or lean too far to one side, of the discussion, or the other!
+However, it still needs steering towards the intended destination.
+Moreover, it requires the rider or facilitator to maintain balance, so as not to push too far, or lean too far to one side, of the discussion, or the other!

 OK maybe I am pushing the scooter too far!